How to Water

 Use the city of San Diego’s Landscape Watering Calculator.
-Enter your zip code, plant category, soil type and sprinkler type and it will give you recommend watering times for each month of the year.
+Enter your zip code, plant category, soil type and sprinkler type.
+It will give you recommend watering times for each month of the year.

 Weather-based, or smart, irrigation controllers automatically adjust watering times each day.
-They do this based on weather data, from sensors you install on your property, or from the State of California’s CIMIS weather stations accessed through the internet.
+They do this based on weather data, from sensors you install on your property.
+Data also comes from the State of California’s CIMIS weather stations.

 #2 Use the Most Efficient Sprinkler

 Our sprinklers put a lot of water on our landscapes, but only a percentage of it is absorbed into the soil and into the roots of our grass, plants and trees.
 The higher the percentage, the more efficient the sprinkler is.